PDBeurope/InvestigationCIF/README.md

 # Specify custom output directory
 mmcif-gen fetch-facility-json maxiv -o ./mapping_operations
 ```

-Each facility stores their data internal in different formats, thus each facility has a different facility-json
+Each facility stores their data internal in different formats, thus each facility has a different facility-json.

 For more extensive documentation on using it:
 <center>
 [check mmcif-gen PyPI page](https://pypi.org/project/mmcif-gen/)
 <br>
 --or-- <br>